Student Services

 Monthly are available online listing the daily selections and prices.
 Children who bring lunch from home are expected to use reusable containers, cloth napkins and lunch boxes.
 Lunch periods as well as recess periods are supervised by faculty.

 Mid-morning snacks can be purchased from Aramark on a cash only basis.
-Questions regarding the lunch service in the GMA cafeteria may be addressed to Frank Zdrojewski at Zdrojewski-Frank@aramark.com.
+Questions regarding the lunch service in the GMA cafeteria may be addressed to Ashlin Pepper at Pepper-Ashlin@aramark.com

 Click here to learn about setting up your child's prepayment account.